-Grayson is a sophomore at Westminster and a member of the Honors and WestARCHES programs.
+Grayson is a sophomore at Westminster and a member of the Honors College and the WestARCHES program.
 He serves as an ASW senator and president of the LDS Student Association.
 He also works in the Westminster Alumni House and as a peer tutor at Hawthorne Elementary.
 Previously, Grayson served an LDS mission in Washington D.C. and completed a congressional internship on Capitol Hill.
 In his free time, he enjoys sleeping, spending time with friends, golfing, and learning how to cook.

 International Environmental Justice

-Mariah is a member of the Westminster Honors program and is creating a custom major in international environmental justice.
+Mariah is a member of the Westminster Honors College and is creating a custom major in international environmental justice.
 She competes on the Ethics Bowl team, performs in the Vagina Monologues, and works as a student employee in the Environmental Center where, among many things, she takes care of the campus chickens.
 This past summer, Mariah received a research grant to create an ethnography centered on changing snowpack in her home state of Alaska.
 In her free time, she stays busy with horseback cross-country racing, trap shooting, and camping.

 English and Spanish

 Elaine is a junior double majoring in English and Spanish.
 She works in the Admissions Office as a college tour guide, works for Residence Life as a first-year resident advisor, and encourages club involvement through ASW student government work.
-Elaine is also the president of the Admissions Griffin Ambassadors Club, a member of the Honors program, the managing editor of the Honors newsletter, the Honorable Mention, and the secretary of the Student Honors Council.
+Elaine is also the president of the Admissions Griffin Ambassadors Club, a member of the Honors College, the managing editor of the Honors newsletter, the Honorable Mention, and the secretary of the Student Honors Council.
 In her free time, Elaine loves going to the theater, golfing, and enjoying the mountains she calls home.

 New York City, New York